domc/MusicWiki/README.txt

 /* ABOUT */

-Goal: simple app containing info on bands and their concerts built with Web API 2 and Angular.
+Goal: simple app containing info on bands and their concerts built with Web API 2 and Angular, MySQL db.

 /* TO-DO */